Postdoctoral Clinical Scholar Fellowship

 - Professional Development Seminar

-Fellows will meet with the Postdoc Fellowship Program Director on a bi-weekly basis to discuss professional development and identity.
+Fellows will meet with the Postdoctoral Fellowship Program Director on a monthly basis to discuss professional development and identity.
 This seminar will include discussion of clinical and professional development across a variety of practice contexts and professional locations.

 - Empirically informed treatment with the Systemic Therapy Inventory of Change (STIC) Consultation

-Fellows have the opportunity to consult with members of the Dan J. Epstein Family Foundation Center for Psychotherapy Change project.
+Fellows have the opportunity to learn how to conduct empirically informed therapy.
 Monthly consultations focus on the practice implications of empirically informed treatment and the integration of the STIC in clinical practice.

 Fellows are expected to work with the Family Institute marketing team.
 You will learn ways to develop and market your own special areas of clinical practice as well as other clinical services offered at The Family Institute.
 Opportunities and Initiatives may include speaking to community groups, meeting with representatives from local schools, social service agencies, hospitals or corporations and also representing The Family Institute at Northwestern University at professional conferences and or public education and healthcare events.